 India keeps tight lid on Kashmir on anniversary of revoking semi-autonomy

-With a heavy deployment of troops and curbs on public movement, Indian authorities kept a tight lid on potential protests in the disputed region of Kashmir on Wednesday, the first anniversary of the revocation of its semi-autonomy.
+With a heavy deployment of troops and curbs on public movement, Indian authorities kept a tight lid on potential protests in Kashmir on Wednesday, the first anniversary of the revocation of the disputed region's semi-autonomy.

 Modi's move last year was accompanied by a total communication blackout and mass detentions.
 Some rights groups have been critical of the government's handling of Kashmir, particularly ongoing internet curbs.
 "This has been compounded by a censored media, continuing detention of political leaders, arbitrary restrictions due to the pandemic with little to no redressal," Amnesty International said in a statement on Wednesday.